alterNERDtive/EDDiscovery-wiki/Using-Panels.md

 Each panels displays different information to the user.
-The main history page supports displaying four different panels.
+The main history page supports displaying three different panels.
 Panels can be popped out into their own windows to allow more to be shown:

 These panels can be either embedded in the travel history page or popped out: